 Price-wise, you might expect them to stay budget-friendly, but there is some proof that a rabid fandom and rare models can cause a bidding frenzy.

-Take a rare Star Wars Shadow Trooper that was released as a San Diego Comic-Con 2011 Exclusive.
-Considered to be the most expensive Funko Pop ever, it’s estimated to be worth roughly $1,300 today.
+Take a rare Star Wars Shadow Trooper released as a San Diego Comic-Con 2011 Exclusive.
+Considered the most expensive Funko Pop ever, it’s estimated to be worth roughly $1,300 today.

 There is a chance that the original MJ set could eventually reach that price, but it could take over a decade at the very least.
 It’s also worth remembering that the Shadow Trooper was an exclusive released in their first-ever year as a retail product.
-However, if you’re buying it to display, it’s a cheaper Jordan figurine than many others, and they are charming in their own way.
+However, if you’re buying it to display, it’s a cheaper Jordan figurine than many others, and they are charming.